ethompson93/ethompson93.github.io/_pages/cv.md

 Other Activities
 ======
+* Participated in [NeuroHack 2022](https://demondementia.com/neurohack2022/), a competitive international hackathon.
+Was part of a team working on the challenge "Machine learning for dementia diagnosis in the United States and India".
+We received a £10,000 pilot grant to continue our work on the project.
 * Member of the Education and Outreach working group of the OHBM Sustainability and Environmental Action SIG
 * Ad-hoc peer reviewer:
   * Neuroimage